Advertisment

 Urinary tract infections, incontinence, and feelings of vaginal dryness may be brought on by the decline in oestrogen that occurs after menopause as well as ageing in general.
 The good news is that there are numerous strategies to lessen these symptoms, which is why it's crucial to discuss your concerns with your healthcare professional.

-menopause UTI
+UTI menopause

 Advertisment